filippo-ferrari/website/content/post/t400-setup/index.md

 More info and **maybe** a guide will appear in the future, depending on how much time and effor i want to waste on this idea.
 ### Express Card slot
 The T400 Express Card slot allows you to slot in any compatible Express Card 54, i think the most used card is the one that gives you one or two (depending on the model) USB 3.0 plugs, with up to (i think) 5Gbps transfer speed.
 Cool shit.
-### Parabola GNU/Linux-libre
-The distro i use on my librebooted T400 is Parabola GNU/Linux-libre, a community-driven, "labour-of-love" effort to maintain a 100% free (as in: freedom) operating system distribution that is lean, clean, and hackable.
-A guide on installing parabola with a encrypted root partition using luks and open-rc could be created in the future.
 ### External WiFi antenna
 Still have to do some research on this to understand if it makes sense or not.
+### Parabola GNU/Linux-libre
+The distro i use on my librebooted T400 is Parabola GNU/Linux-libre, a community-driven, "labour-of-love" effort to maintain a 100% free (as in: freedom) operating system distribution that is lean, clean, and hackable.\
+I made on guide on the manual installation of Parabola with an encrypted setup and Open-RC [here](https://bytemeifyoucan.lol/p/parabola-installation-guide/).